 One day we landed on a small, scimitar-shaped sandbar in the Arctic Ocean.
 The sand was as dark and powdery as espresso grounds, dotted with pale driftwood and gull feathers, and it’s very likely McKinney and I are the only two people to have ever stood on that exact spot on earth.
 I leaned into the wind and sun and peered out at the vast frozen plain beyond the farthest edge of America.

 “Do you hear that?”
 McKinney asked, and I did.
-It was the sound of nothing, and it was beautiful.
+It was the sound of nothing, and it shuddered through me like silent thunder.

 Part III: Shangri-La on the Hulahula + Socked in Again at Kavik